parthshah2211/CryptoSpace/README.md

 # CryptoSpace
-Develop a responsive web application that displays real-time and historical data for selected cryptocurrencies using React, Redux, and Chart.js.
+Develop a responsive web application using React, Redux, and Chart.js to display real-time and historical data for selected cryptocurrencies.
 The app should include multiple routes for easier navigation and feature a cryptocurrency dashboard, an overview page, and a history page.

 ## Assignment Deliverables